srujbop/notes-google-cloud-architect/Compute/Compute Engine.md

 * Committed use discounts (1 year or 3 years).
 * Inferred instance discounts: Usage of VMs of the same machine type in the same zone are combined as if they were one machine.
 * No charge for stopped instances apart from attached disks and IPs.
 * Same charge for different CPU architectures.
+* Price differ from region to region.
 Choose your region wisely.
+US regions normally cheaper

 ## Autoscaling

 * Automatically scale the number of instances in the managed instance group based on workload.
+* Instance template
 * Can reduce costs by shutting down instances when not required.
 * Create one autoscaler per managed instance group.
 * Support both zone-based managed instance groups or regional managed instance groups.